siebecluyts/platformerMicroBitJoystickBitV2Makecode/README.md

 * paste **https://github.com/siebecluyts/platformermicrobitjoystickbitv2makecode** and click import

 #### Metadata (used for search, rendering)
+## Controls
+The project uses the Joystick:Bit V2 for the extra buttons and the joystick.
+It is also possible to play without the extension
+###With joystick:bit
+use the joystick to move.
+use the right button to jump.
+###Without joystick:bit
+use A to move left and B to move right. use A+B to jump.
 * for PXT/microbit
 <script src="https://makecode.com/gh-pages-embed.js"></script><script>makeCodeRender("{{ site.makecode.home_url }}", "{{ site.github.owner_name }}/{{ site.github.repository_name }}");</script>